DDF operators in the Hybrid Formalism: Conclusions and Remarks

 Motivated by the previous analysis in \cite{Eberhardt:2019qcl,Giveon:1998ns}, we also wrote the DDF operators associated to the $\mathcal{N}=4$ superconformal generators of the space-time theory in the bosonised language.
 We discussed that they form exactly the space-time symmetry algebra on the physical states.
 In fact, the $\mathcal{N}=4$ algebra on the space-time is formed by the normal-ordering of the bosons and the fermions and one expects that this holds on the world-sheet as well.
 We observed that it is indeed the case in some examples.
 This provides further evidence supporting that the spectrum is generated by the $4$ bosons and the $4$ fermions at $k=1$, see \cite{Eberhardt:2019qcl}.

-Using the explicit form of the DDF operators associated to the bosons and the fermions, and the discussion at the end of Section~\ref{sec:wakimoto}, we can see that they never give rise to any $\eta^{\pm}$ descendant by their consecutive applications to the $w$-twisted ground states.
-This suggests that perhaps a generic physical state that contains $\eta^{\pm}$ descendants can be written as a state with no $\eta^{\pm}$ descendant plus a BRST exact state.
+Using the explicit form of the DDF operators associated to the bosons and the fermions, and the discussion at the end of Section~\ref{sec:wakimoto}, we can see that they never give rise to any $\eta^{\pm}$ by their consecutive applications to the $w$-twisted ground states.
+This suggests that perhaps a generic physical state that contains $\eta^{\pm}$ can be written as a state with no $\eta^{\pm}$ plus a BRST exact state.
 Assuming this, the correlation functions of any number of the physical states on the world-sheet might be only delta-function localised, see \cite{Dei:2020zui}.
 Of course, this requires further investigation.

-We discuss a few possible directions for research.
+We discuss a few possible directions for future research.
 Our construction provides a `lower bound' for the world-sheet spectrum.
-One might be able to put an `upper bound' on the spectrum by proving that any physical state is a DDF state plus a BRST exact state, or in other words, that only $4+4$ bosonic and fermionic degrees of freedom are left after imposing the physical state conditions.
-We suspect that working with an $\mathcal{N}=2$ critical description may simplify the analysis \cite{Berkovits:1993xq}, and one could perhaps find an argument similar to the Goddard and Thorn no-ghost theorem in the hybrid formalism \cite{Bienkowska:1991zs,Goddard:1972iy} (see \cite{Hwang:1990aq,Hwang:1991ana,Evans:1998qu} for a no-ghost theorem for $\text{AdS}_3$ in the RNS formalism).
+One might be able to put an `upper bound' on the spectrum by proving that any physical state is a descendant of the $w$-twisted ground states (and the states with non-zero momenta and winding numbers) by applications of the DDF operators, plus a BRST exact state.
+In other words, only $4+4$ bosonic and fermionic degrees of freedom are left after imposing the physical state conditions.
+The analysis of \cite{Eberhardt:2019ywk} shows that the partition functions of the both sides of the duality agree, therefore it provides strong evidence that the upper bound is the same as the lower bound.
+This essentially shows the no-ghost theorem because the algebra of the DDF operators of the free bosons and the free fermions (which is identical to the algebra in the space-time theory on $\mathbb{T}^4$) gives manifestly non-negative norms.
+Alternatively, one might hope to find an argument similar to the Goddard and Thorn no-ghost theorem in the hybrid formalism \cite{Bienkowska:1991zs,Goddard:1972iy} to enumerate the space of physical states (see \cite{Hwang:1990aq,Hwang:1991ana,Evans:1998qu} for a no-ghost theorem for $\text{AdS}_3$ in the RNS formalism).
+In fact, we suspect that working with an $\mathcal{N}=2$ critical description may simplify the analysis \cite{Berkovits:1993xq}.
 Actually, as we mentioned in the text, the DDF operators that we have found commute with all the modes of the critical $\mathcal{N}=2$ generators up to $Z$-terms, and this suggests that they produce the spectrum even in the critical description.
 A related question is gaining a better understanding of the relation between the null states of the space-time and the BRST exact states on the world-sheet.